YanshMoradiya/TodoApp/README.md

 2. Edit a task by clicking on the “Edit” button.
 3. Delete a task by clicking on the “Delete” button.
 4. Disable a task by clicking on task.
+5. Enable dark and light mode by clicking toggle button.

 ## Contributing
 If you would like to contribute to this project, please follow these steps: